andrewhead/tutorons-library/README.md

 ## Working with a local Tutorons development server

-To set the addon to look to your local Tutorons server, replace the line:
+To set the addon to look to your local Tutorons server, replace the following line in the `addon/data/load-tutorons.js` file:

     var tutoronsConnection = new tutorons.TutoronsConnection(window);